 Thing is, you’re not a bad tree at all.
 Storms will try to usurp you, mar you, and take you down.
-But you’re a good tree–which means, you can still bear good fruit.
-You can still serve your purpose amidst any turmoil.
+But you’re a good tree, which means you can still bear good fruit.
+You can still serve your purpose amid any turmoil.
 You CAN write good stuff even in bad days.
 Here are five things that might help you:

 - Breathe and be silent.
 If possible, assert your solitude.
 Drop everything and go to your room.
 When emotions well in you, it helps to find an own space where you can gather yourself, close your eyes, and consciously breathe.
 Take as much time as you need.
 Allow silence to fill your being.

 - Admit what you feel.
 Find your heart and honestly say its state.
 Is it disappointed?
 Is it lonely?
 Where is this coming from?
 When did it all start?
-You can speak it out–since you’re alone in your room, anyway–write it down, or tell a friend.
+You can speak it out loud—since you’re alone in your room, anyway—write it down, or tell a friend.
 Along the way, seek a solution.
 What will make you feel better?
 What should be done?
-Who knows, this can already be the good piece that you want to write!
+Who knows, this could already be the good piece that you want to write about!

 - Think of your target readers.
 Now’s the time to go out of yourself.
 Think of those who are waiting for your words.
-They might need them now, and only you can write them.
-You have to move forward, use your pain for others to gain.
-REMEMBER: You are a good tree, and no storm can defeat you.
+They might need them now and only you can write them.
+You have to move forward and use your pain for others to gain.
+REMEMBER: You are a good tree and no storm can defeat you.

 - Read good poetry.
-The idea is, you need to warm up before writing.
+The idea is you need to warm up before writing.
 Recall how beautiful a string of words can be and how yours can be as or more beautiful.
-Rummage your stash of your favorite writing pieces–a notebook of well-written phrases, copies of great poems, sheets of uplifting book quotes.
+Rummage your stash of your favorite writing pieces—a notebook of well-written phrases, copies of great poems, sheets of uplifting book quotes, and you-know-what-else.
 Indulge yourself until you’re amply ready for the last step.